-- 1. What questions on the sample exam would you like to discuss? - 2.
+- 1. What questions on the sample exam, from Fall 2013, would you like to discuss? - 2.
 What do you think are the most important concepts covered in the class? - 3.
 Which do you feel need more discussion before you can be fully comfortable with the mid term examination next week?